RENCI/ctmd-dashboard/README.md

 ## Workflow

-Although unusual in this type of application, we attempt to follow a version of a semantic versioning workflow and release pattern.
+Although unusual in this type of application, we attempt to follow a [semantic versioning](https://semver.org/) workflow and release pattern.

-### Branches
+### Branching

 - The `master` branch is the development branch.
 - Feature branches are named `feature/some-cool-feature`.